The Society for Historical Archaeology Publications Style Guide

 1997 Re: Button marks—help. <http://lists.asu.edu/cgi-bin/wa?A0=histarch>.
 List Archives, 22 January (posted date).

-4. FTP
+g.
+FTP

 Edwards, Dean

-1994 Shamanish-General Overview—Frequently Asked Questions (FAQ). <ftp://lucy.ukc.ac.uk/pub/Papers/shaman_FAQ>.
+1994 Shamanish––General Overview—Frequently Asked Questions (FAQ). <ftp://lucy.ukc.ac.uk/pub/Papers/shaman_FAQ>.
 Accessed 19 April.

-5. Personal, academic, or agency website
+h.
+Personal, academic, or agency Website

-2004 Market Street Chinatown Archaeological Project, Post Summer Update.
-Stanford Archaeology Center, Stanford University <http://www.stanford.edu/~cengel/SJCT/>.
+2004 Post Summer Update, 21 October.
+Market Street Chinatown Archaeological Project <https://marketstreet.stanford.edu/2004/10/>.
 Accessed 21 October 2006.

 Clouse, Robert A.

 1996 American Fur Company District Headquarters, Mendota, Minnesota, USA.
 Minnesota Historical Society: Archaeology, Excavations On-line <http://www.umn.edu/marp/dig/ site1.html>.
-Accessed 25 May 2012.
+Accessed 25 May 2012; site discontinued.

-7. Legg, Sonya <legg@harquebus.cgd.ucar.edu>
+Legg, Sonya <legg@harquebus.cgd.ucar.edu>

 1994 African History Book List.
 In Usenet Group <soc.culture.african>.
-5 September
+5 September.

 5. Newspapers

-1. Authored article
+a.
+Authored article

 Baker, Herbert C.

-1950 Natron Cut-off Makes Eugene a Rail Center.
+1950 Natron Cut-Off Makes Eugene a Rail Center.
 Register-Guard 23 July:3–4.
 Eugene, OR.

-2. Unauthored article
+b.
+Unauthored article

 Bonners Ferry Herald

 1987 Upfront, the Mystery of the “Chinese Ovens.”
-Bonners Ferry Herald 14 June,97(3):1.
+Bonners Ferry Herald, 14 June, 97(3):1.
 Bonners Ferry, ID.

 Pennsylvania Gazette